 The directors have prepared budgets and cash flows for a period of at least twelve months from the date of the approval of the financial statements.
-Management continue to monitor the situation as it develops and are being proactive in how they are dealing with these unprecedented circumstances by making changes to its operations.
-The business is being critically reviewed on an ongoing basis and management are availing of all Governments supports to ensure the business can continue to operate.
+The business is being critically reviewed on an ongoing basis.
 In addition, the company's ultimate parent company, Cambridge Information Group II LLC, have confirmed that they will continue to support the company for at least 18 months from the date of approval of the financial statements.
 On this basis the directors consider it appropriate to prepare the financial statements on a going concern basis.
 Accordingly, these financial statements do not include any adjustments to the carrying amounts and classification of assets and liabilities that may arise if the company was unable to continue as a going concern.